nkashaev/Replication_SRPwME/README.md

 `Rootfiles`
 -----------

-`B_tables_all.jl` â this code creates all tables in Appendix B (Tables 2-4).
+`B_tables_all.jl`  -- this code creates all tables in Appendix B (Tables 2-4).

 `Appendix_B1`
 -------------

--   `B1_dgpX_10k_2000.jl` â the code applies our test to simulated data.
+-   `B1_dgpX_10k_2000.jl`  -- the code applies our test to simulated data.
 The data is generated according to DGP`X`, where `X` equals 1 or 2.
 These results are used in Table 2.

     **Machine/Execution time:** PC3 / 72h per DGP.

     **Output:** `B1_dgpX_chain_(0,10000).sample_2000.csv`.

--   `B1_EDdettest_DGP12.jl` â the code applies the deterministic test to simulated data.
+-   `B1_EDdettest_DGP12.jl`  -- the code applies the deterministic test to simulated data.
 The data is generated according to DGP1 and DGP2 (See Appendix B1 in the paper).
 These results are used in Table 2.

     **Machine/Execution time:** PC3 / 0.5h.

     **Output:** `B1_EDdettest_rr_dgp1.csv`, `B1_EDdettest_rr_dgp2.csv`, and `B1_EDdettest_arr_dgp12.csv`.

--   `dgp12.jl` â this function generates data according to DGP1 and DGP2.
+-   `dgp12.jl`  -- this function generates data according to DGP1 and DGP2.

 `Appendix_B2`
 -------------

--   `B2_dgpX_10k_Y.jl` â the code applies our test to simulated data.
+-   `B2_dgpX_10k_Y.jl`  -- the code applies our test to simulated data.
 The data is generated according to DGP`X`, where `X` equals 3 or 4.
 Sample size`Y` is equal either 2000 or 3000.
 These results are used in Table 3.

     **Machine/Execution time:** PC3/ 96h per DGP.